Assessment issues

 Each semester the examination timetable is published by the Examinations Unit via Canvas.
 This timetable details the date, time and venue of the formal written examinations for all courses.
 Details of practical examinations will be made available by the relevant module leader.
 Exams may be paper-based or online.
 This will be detailed on the timetable.

 The examinations will vary in length (usually between one and three hours) and in type.
 Some may require you to write essay-style answers while others may be based on case studies and focus on your problem solving or practical skills.
-This year the Semester One examination timetable will be published on Canvas.
-The Semester Two examination timetable will also be published on Canvas.
+Examination timetables will be published on Canvas.

-Resit timetables (for examinations held in February, April and July) will be published following the examination boards and students must access their resit examination timetable on Canvas.
-It is each student’s responsibility to check their results on Student Dashboard in My Results as soon as possible after the publication of results to ensure that re-sit exams are not missed.
+Resit timetables will be published following the examination boards and students must access their resit examination timetable on Canvas.
+It is each student’s responsibility to check their results on Student Dashboard in the Results tab as soon as possible after their publication to ensure that re-sit exams are not missed.

 Examination venues